LandSandBoat/lsb-wiki/Migration-Guide.md

 5. Try booting it!
     * ❕ You may see strange new notices about unrecognized configuration settings, as we've changed or removed settings which Darkstar Project had.
 You can:
         1. Copy a new conf file from the `confs/defaults` folder into `confs/` and reapply your desired changes
-        2. Compare your conf file against a default conf file in the `confs/default/` to see what changed and make changes are appropriate
+        2. Compare your conf file against a default conf file in the `confs/default/` to see what changed and make changes as appropriate

 ## If you made many custom changes
 1. Hopefully you properly cloned Darkstar Project, have a proper git history, and have been making your changes as git commits